 Recent studies have indicated it is important to allow your body to be exposed to some bacteria to build up the immune system.

-Ironically, the over use of chemicals to try to remove germs could be making you feel poorly, as you breathe in more toxins which can damage your immune system.
+Ironically, the over use of chemicals to try to remove germs could be making you feel poorly, as you breathe in more chemicals which can damage your immune system.

 Additionally, research suggests that antibacterial products can damage the skin by removing the natural layer of bacteria we have on our skin as an immune barrier.
 This allows toxins to pass through that skin barrier into our bloodstreams.
 It can also age us by altering the natural state of our skin!